proofcarryingdata/zupass/bot.md

 - In the Telegram app, go to the chat with your bot and type `/start`
 - Click `Generate ZKP`
-- Follow the link to PCDPass (http://localhost:3000) and hit `Prove` when your ticket appears
+- Follow the link to PCDPass within Telegram (http://localhost:3000) and hit `Prove` when your ticket appears
+- If this is your first time, you will need to make a new PCDPass account:

+  - Make a new PCDPass account with an email you **know** has a ticket for the event in question (`ivan@0xparc.org` should work).
+  - _Note: This account will only exist locally on your device_

 - You should be returned to the Telegram app and presented with the `Send ZKP` option.
 - Click `Send ZKP`, then you will be redirected to `test_chat`